perone/stallion/README.md

 # Stallion

-Stallion is a Python Package Manager interface created to provide an "easy-to-use" visual interface for Python newcomers.
-Today we have many nice distribution utilities like pip, distribute, etc, but we don't have a nice visual approach with these same goals.
+Stallion is a Python Package Manager interface created to provide an "easy-to-use" visual and also a command-line interface for Pythonistas.
+Today we have many nice distribution utilities like pip, distribute, etc, but we don't have a nice visual approach to inspect current installed packages, show porjects metadata, check for PyPI updates, etc.

 ## Screenshots